aKrnlThat/udm14-links/README.md

 # UDM 14 Links
-Adds `&udm=14` to every Google link on any webpage, for a cleaner look
+Adds `&udm=14` to every Google link on any webpage, for a cleaner look.

 ## Instructions
 > [!IMPORTANT]
-> Only tested on Tampermonkey.
+> Only tested on [Tampermonkey](https://tampermonkey.net).
 Violentmonkey may work too, though.

 1. Click on the latest release
 2. Download the file script.user.js